1st-rapid-response-force/Training-Programs/docs/source/arbn/preparation.rst

 Preparing your Equipment
 --------------------------

-Once you have been briefed on the LZ you will move to the Preparation Area.
+Once you have been briefed on the DZ you will move to the Preparation Area.

 The Logistics personnel working on the jump will have setout a rigging station for you to use.